Latitude: 55.9548 / 55°57'17"N

 Traditional County: Midlothian

-Tagged with: Protestant church building Place of worship
+Tagged with: Place of worship Protestant church building

 William Paterson, 1932-5.
 2-storey obtuse L-plan Anglo-Dutch Renaissance style church with prominent shaped gables and 3-arch stylised Corinthian columned porch.
 Church oriented S to N with gable end to Queensferry Road, attached church hall to rear (S) oriented E to W. Harled with some sandstone ashlar dressings.
 Banded cill course at ground floor and corniced eaves course (except to rear (S) elevation).
 Large shaped gable to N (Queensferry Road) elevation, similar smaller gable breaking wallhead to W Elevation with doorway at ground floor and cartouche (from previous church at Bristo Place).